justinsunyt/MultiAgent/README.md

 Autonomous Web Browsing AI Agent with Vision - powered by MultiOn

-_As of May 6, frontend and backend repositories have been merged!_
+_As of May 6, MultiOnChat is now MultiAgent and frontend and backend repositories have been merged!_

 ## Local setup 💻